cambridge-cares/CitiesKG/agents/src/main/java/uk/ac/cam/cares/twa/cities/models/README.md

-The Model framework is a lightweight framework for the concise creation of Java classes to interact with structured data in a knowledge graph.
+The Model Framework is a lightweight Framework for the concise creation of Java classes to interact with structured data in a knowledge graph.
 This document outlines how to use it, how it works, and how to extend its functionality.

 # Model Framework User Guide